Disney Research, Pittsburgh

 Team and Credits

-The SideBySide project is being developed at Disney Research Pittsburgh and the Computational Design Lab / DevLab, Carnegie Mellon University by Karl D.D.
+The SideBySide project has been developed at Disney Research Pittsburgh and the Computational Design Lab / DevLab, Carnegie Mellon University by Karl D.D.
 Willis, Ivan Poupyrev, Scott Hudson, and Moshe Mahler.